m-cmp/mc-admin-cli/README.md

   mcc [command]

 Available Commands:
-  api         Open API calls to the M-CMP system docker      A tool to operate M-CMP system help        Help about any command k8s         A tool to operate M-CMP system rest        rest api call
+  docker      A tool to operate M-CMP system help        Help about any command rest        rest api call

 Flags: